somewhatabstract/ancesdir/CONTRIBUTING.md

 1. Clone the repository
    `git clone git@github.com:somewhatabstract/ancesdir.git`
 2. Install `yarn` (see [🔗yarnpkg.com](https://yarnpkg.com))
-3. Run `yarn install` to install the dependencies
+3. Run `yarn` to install the dependencies

 You can now work on `ancesdir`.
 We prefer [🔗Visual Studio Code](https://code.visualstudio.com/) as our development environment (it's cross-platform and awesome), but please use what you feel comfortable with (we'll even forgive you for using vim).